Darrell Issa: Technology

 Issa opposed the Stop Online Piracy Act because of the amount of discretion it would give the Department of Justice.
+In September 2026, Issa introduced legislation to require internet service providers, domain name resolution services, and virtual private networks to block piracy websites.

 Personal life

-In the 1970s, Issa married his high school sweetheart, Marcia Enyart.
+In the 1970s, Issa married his high-school sweetheart, Marcia Enyart.
 They eventually divorced.
 After he left the military, Issa married Kathy Stanton.
 The two met while neighbors, when Stanton locked her keys inside her apartment and Issa climbed up the balcony to get into her apartment.
 They were married in 1980 and had one son.
 In July 2018, he filed for divorce from Kathy, and their divorce became final in March 2021.

+With a net worth of approximately $460 million, Issa was the wealthiest serving member of Congress as of 2023.